Settlement process – Israel

 The Nominee Company deposits the jumbo share certificate in the vault of a "Coordinating Bank", namely the bank that wholly owns the Nominee Company.
 The jumbo certificate is immobilised and there is no physical movement of securities as a result of trading.

 In the books of the Nominee Company, the TASE-CH is registered as the entity on whose behalf the share certificates are held.
-In the books of the TASE-CH, its participants are registered as the holders of the security and the records of the TASE-CH participants show the names of their customers as holders.
+In the books of the TASE-CH, its participants are registered as the holders of the security and the records of the TASE-CH participants show the names of their clients as holders.

 Government bonds, Makams and treasury bills are also listed on the TASE.
 Government bonds with a maturity of more than 13 months are registered in the name of the Ministry of Finance (MoF), in the capacity of a nominee, and are fully dematerialised.
 Makams and treasury bills, both being government debt instruments with maturity of up to 13 months, are registered in the name of the BoI, in the capacity as a nominee, and are also fully dematerialised.
 Consequently, the beneficial owner holding such securities cannot request certificates of government bonds and treasury bills in physical form.

 In the books of the MoF or BoI, in the capacity as a nominee, the TASE-CH is registered as the entity on whose behalf the certificates are held.
-In the books of the TASE-CH, its participants are registered as holders of the security and the records of the TASE-CH participants show the names of their customers as holders.
+In the books of the TASE-CH, its participants are registered as holders of the security and the records of the TASE-CH participants show the names of their clients as holders.

 As of January 2010, the TASE-CH no longer permits securities issued and held in dematerialised form to be re-registered into physical form.